 System Bottlenecks.
 Next, we measure the effect that each phase of streaming has on the stream latency.
 The values have been averaged over 1,000 frames.
-For this evaluation, we picked the same parameters as in Section 3.4 for a worst-case scenario (i.e., $d{\mathcal{K}} = 32$ and $\delta{\mathcal{K}} = 10$ s), to show the performance baseline that can be expected from CaCTUS.
-Table 3 shows the results when the camera device is recording for a video quality of 480 p.
-As shown, the largest contributor to the latency is the upload/download of the encrypted frames to/from the cloud storage server during live stream.
-As previously stated, we have not optimized this specific point in our implementation of CaCTUs -which would have the same contribution to latency in a system not using encryption techniques- but we discuss means to do so in Section 5.
+For this evaluation, we picked the same parameters as for a worst-case scenario (i.e., $d{\mathcal{K}} = 32$ and $\delta{\mathcal{K}} = 10$ s), to show the performance baseline that can be expected from CaCTUs.
+Table 4b shows the results when the camera device is recording for a video quality of 480 p.
+As shown, the largest contributor to the latency is the upload/download of the encrypted frames to/from the cloud storage server during live stream, this would have the same contribution to latency in a system not using encryption techniques.
+We leave to future work improving that aspect and discuss means to do so in Section 5.
 Note that within the same epoch the same key is used, but between epochs, we need to derive the new key, that is why the standard deviation is larger than the average for the key extraction.